pacifics/PassDao/README.md

 ## The Dao Smart Contract

 Proposals can be to fund the Dao, to change the Dao rules or to send Eth to a contractor.
-For each proposal, shareholders vote after a set period that can be extent by the creator of the proposal, and during a debate period.
+For each proposal, shareholders vote after a set period, and during a debate period.
 Approved proposal can be executed during a period predefined in the Dao rules.

 Main functions: